frintjs/frint/packages/frint/README.md

 ### Scoped

-When cascading providers from Root to Widgets, it is likely you may want to scope those values by the Widget they are targeting.
+When cascading providers from Root to other Apps, it is likely you may want to scope those values by the App they are targeting.
 It is applicable in only `useFactory` and `useClass` usage, since they generate values.

 ```js
 const RootApp = createApp({